 It was ridiculously hard to find out who made this sequence.
-The credits for movies just go on and on; is the sequence credited under VFX, special effects, art direction, something else?
-Ever since DVDs, I have wanted interactive credits where you can click on any name in the credits and the movie will jump to the best scene of the actor, best set design, best special effect made by the team, or in this case the amazing video sequence.
-Amazon Prime Video’s excellent X-ray feature tells you who’s in a scene and often the music playing, but it’s no solution for the endless credits.
+The credits for movies just go on and on; is this great work credited under VFX, special effects, art direction, or something else?
+Ever since DVDs, I have wanted interactive credits in which you can click on any name and the movie will jump to the best scene of that actor, or the scene with the best work by that person, be it set design, computer animation, costume, makeup, sound effect, or in this case the amazing video sequence.
+Amazon Prime Video’s excellent X-ray feature tells you who’s in a scene and often the music playing, but it’s no solution for the endless useless non-interactive credits.

 Geek notes: making that animation